aosasona/bazooka/README.md

 ## Contributing 🔖

 If you find any bugs or have any suggestions, please feel free to open an issue or submit a pull request.
+To see other things I intend to ship for this, check out the [issues](https://github.com/aosasona/bazooka/issues) page.